Nolan Arenado Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.10 team ERA ranks 14th among all MLB pitching staffs.
+- The Marlins' 4.10 team ERA ranks 13th across all MLB pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs allowed (91 total, 1.1 per game).
+- The Marlins rank 13th in baseball in home runs given up (92 total, 1.1 per game).

-- In his most recent time out on Wednesday against the Boston Red Sox, the lefty tossed five innings, giving up one earned run while surrendering three hits.
+- The left-hander last pitched on Thursday against the Boston Red Sox, when he went 6 1/3 scoreless innings while giving up three hits.

-- The 25-year-old has put together a 3.53 ERA and 10.1 strikeouts per nine innings in 16 games this season, while giving up a batting average of .246 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.